 The most interesting component in our comprehensive training program was the ‘learning to live together’ pillar.
-Interpersonal relationships and communication create a respectful organizational climate, and this element was essential, as the participants came from various roles and positions within the organizational unit.
+Interpersonal relationships and communication both act as resilience factors and create a respectful organizational climate, and this element was essential, as the participants came from various roles and positions within the organizational unit.
 The training provided them with opportunities to get to know other people’s work reality and to understand them better, which may contribute to better inter-role cooperation.
 In both workshops, the importance of learning to live together was emphasized through reflections, group work, and discussions.
 Embedding this component means embracing a more comprehensive view of intervention that takes the socio-cultural setting into account.
-It has been argued that relationships with colleagues during training processes promote collaborative inquiry [41], allow for the sharing of ideas, concerns, and doubts between peers, and facilitate peer learning [42], thereby supporting the other pillars.
+It has been argued that relationships with colleagues during training processes promote collaborative inquiry [42], allow for the sharing of ideas, concerns, and doubts between peers, and facilitate peer learning [43], thereby supporting the other pillars.
 Although Blackwood et al. emphasized that social context matters [36], this has so far remained unaddressed in the context of mistreatment.

+5. Conclusions

+Identification, prevention and intervention are vital factors in mistreatment mitigation.
+The four pillars framework presented throughout the paper allows employees to cultivate a safer organizational climate in which these complementary components are enhanced by focusing on the social context of mistreatment intervention.
+Those pillars are not separate processes but rather nourish each other.

-Although we have responded to Hodgins et al.’s call for a broader viewpoint on interventions [1], two main shortcomings of the training program should be noted.
-First, in line with the s, including organizational mechanisms and procedures would benefit the intervention plan.
+Although we have responded to the call for a broader viewpoint on interventions [1], the training program's main shortcomings should be noted.
+First, in line with some of the participants' notions and voices, including organizational mechanisms and procedures alongside the comprehensive intervention program which was employed, would benefit the intervention plan.
 Second, it was noted that the training focused on the victims’ understanding, coping skills, and the ability to live together more than on the civil behavior competencies of the perpetrators.
-Itzkovich indicated that viewing mistreatment as a managerial behavior will allow for tuned intervention processes [43]; in the study, however, middle managers took part in the training and senior management did not.
-Since mistreatment trickles down the organizational hierarchy [44], the involvement of the latter in such training was deemed crucial: Higher management can benefit from the training and from hearing their employees’ experiences and thoughts about mistreatment.
+Itzkovich indicated that viewing mistreatment as a managerial behavior will allow for tuned intervention processes [44]; in the study, however, middle managers took part in the training and senior management did not.
+Since mistreatment trickles down the organizational hierarchy [45], the involvement of the latter in such training was deemed crucial: Higher management can benefit from the training and from hearing their employees’ experiences and thoughts about mistreatment.
 If the training also takes place with people high in the hierarchy, leaders and not only mid-management, it will make a real change.
-They need to be a part of it (D.M.).
+They need to be a part of it.
+Additionally, the duration of the process did not allow for a profound personal and organizational transformation in skills.

-In order to address this study’s methodical limitations, further studies could develop and implement longer training programs to assess their sustainability.
+In order to address this study’s methodical limitations, further studies could develop and implement longer training programs to assess their impact and sustainability.
 Studies of larger and more diverse populations, including different types of public sector departments and organizations, would also allow the results to be generalized to other contexts.
 Finally, studies that use a mixed-methods approach, integrating quantitative measures with interviews, would provide useful validation for the findings of this study.

 Despite these shortcomings, our new and comprehensive model succeeded in promoting a better organizational environment and in creating a commitment to promoting a mistreatment-free climate in the organization and beyond.
 The findings contribute to a wider integration of mistreatment prevention efforts and can be used to design effective training programs with the aim of creating organizations in which employees are respected and are able to flourish.

 Funding: This research received no external funding